Articles

 Downloads vs. streams: Which is better for advertisers?

 Although both downloads and streams help podcasters and advertisers understand how many listeners a show has, the two paint a pretty different picture.
-Downloads are a great way to gauge a podcast's overall reach, while streams help us see the number of times listeners actually play podcast episodes.
+Downloads are a great way to gauge a podcast's overall reach, while streams help us see the number of times listeners actually play podcast episodes—whether in audio or video format.

 Streaming metrics also help podcasters discover: